hxseven/Remove-Empty-Directories/README.md

   - Removed *.tmp as default pattern to make the default settings safer because those files could still contain valuable data in some cases.
 - Long paths support and other improvements (contributed by gioccher, see #5)
   - Fix crash due to case sensitivity of paths
-  - Speed up crawl and deletion by disabling UI updates (aka fast search mode)
+  - Speed up crawl and deletion by disabling UI updates (dubbed fast mode)
   - Long path support by switching to AlphaFS
   - And more minor improvements (see closed pull request #5 for details)
 - Ignore folders newer than N hours #3 (contributed by jsytniak, see #3)